gwstaten/wordl/README.md

 A4: This will happen if you enter a guess that contradicts any of your previous guesses.
 Make sure you entered it correctly!

+### Q5: What does it mean when the code says `Creating log directory x...`

+A5: This code creates log files in order to optimize performance of the code, and making this code run faster.
+These log files are located entirely on your computer, in the directory `log` inside the directory in which you cloned this repository.

 ## Example Program Run

 ```bash